bthate/genocide/README.rst

 CONCLUSION
 ==========

-| The prosecutor concludes a "not a basis to proceed" based on the information
+| The prosecutor concludes a "not a basis to proceed" based on the
-| provided.
-The provided information contains a "guilty plee" of the king,
+| communication received.
+The communication contains a "guilty plee" of the
-| saying he knows the medicine he uses in his "treatements" are poison.
-Knowing
+| king, saying he knows the medicine he uses in his "treatements" are poison.
-| these medicine are poison makes the "treatement laws" of the king genocide laws,
-| were he uses forced "treatement" to forcely adminster poison.

-| This confession in itself is enough to have the king arrested for
+| This guilty plee in itself is enough to have the king arrested for
 | genocide, for using the law to administer poison (and not his "can't do damage"
 | medicine)